daveyarwood/ezzmq/README.md

 `poll` triggers a chain of events where we go through the sockets in order and check to see if there are messages on each one.
 If there is a message, then the specified handling code for that socket is run.

-For cases where you need to take certain actions based on which sockets had messages each time you poll, you can use the return value of `ezzmq.core/poll`.
-The return value is a set of indexes representing which sockets had messages.
+For cases where you need to take certain actions based on which sockets had messages each time you poll, you can use the return value of `ezzmq.core/poll`, which is the set of sockets that had messages.

 For example: